hartsfield/entersoftdev/README.md

-# Enterprise Web Applications with CI&D: A Model For Production
+# Continuous Integration & Delivery of Enterprise Web Applications: A Model For Production

-How do enterprise software engineers continuously integrate and deliver dynamic web applications to production environments?
-Herein we introduce `bolt architecture`, a novel workflow pattern for the continuous integration and delivery (CI&D) of enterprise software.
+How do enterprise software engineers continuously integrate and deliver (CI&D) dynamic web applications to production environments?
+Herein we introduce `bolt architecture`, a novel workflow pattern for the continuous integration and delivery of enterprise software.
 Engineers should reference this model in understanding the multi-step process necessary for running and maintaining scalable, production-ready web applications.

-Additionally, this document serves as a guide in the process of creating dynamic web applications using the `go` programming language, which are implemented in the `bolt architecture`.
-We will describe the process of running this application locally, and streamlining seamless deployments to `Google Cloud Platform`.
+This document additionally serves as a guide in the process of creating dynamic web applications implemented in the `bolt architecture`, using the `go` programming language.
+We will describe the process of setting up a development environment, creating the application, running it locally, and streamlining seamless deployments to `Google Cloud Platform`.

 Once `bolt architecture` is understood, `bolt` is introduced, a tool for railflowing the process of building scalable, production ready, enterprise web